 Estimates of receipts included in the Annual Financial Statement are further analysed in the document

 “Receipts Budget”.
 The document provides details of tax and non-tax revenue receipts and capital receipts and explains the estimates.
 The document also provides the arrears of tax revenues and non-tax revenues, as mandated under the Fiscal Responsibility and Budget Management Rules, 2004.
-Trend of receipts and expenditure along with deficit indicators, statement pertaining to National Small Savings Fund (NSSF), statement of revenues foregone, statement of liabilities, statement of guarantees given by the government, statements of assets and details of external assistance are also included in Receipts Budget.
+The trend of receipts and expenditure along with deficit indicators, statement pertaining to National Small Savings Fund (NSSF), statement of revenues foregone, statement of liabilities, statement of guarantees given by the government, statements of assets and details of external assistance are also included in Receipts Budget.

 Budget at a Glance

-This document shows in brief, receipts and disbursements along with broad details of tax revenues
+This document shows in brief, receipts, and disbursements along with broad details of tax revenues

 and other receipts.
 This document also exhibits broad break-up of expenditure – Plan and Non-Plan,

 allocation of Plan outlays by sectors as well as by Ministries/Departments and details of resources

 transferred by the Central Government to State and Union Territory Governments.
 This document